uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

-## Get and configure sample application to produce messages
+# Get and configure sample application to produce messages

 IBM Event Streams Service is a high-throughput message bus built with Apache Kafka.
 To get started with Event Streams and start sending and receiving messages, you can use the sample application.

-1. ** Get prerequisite git**
+## 1. Get prerequisite git

 Install [git](https://git-scm.com/) if you don't already have it.

-2. **Clone the Github repository for the sample application**
+## 2. Clone the Github repository for the sample application

    The sample application is stored in Github.
 Clone the `event-streams-samples` repository by running the clone command from the command line.

    ```
     git clone https://github.com/ibm-messaging/event-streams-samples.git
    ```
-   {: codeblock}

    <br/>
-   When the repository is cloned, from the command line change into the <code>kafka-java-console-sample</code> directory.
+   When the repository is cloned, from the command line change into the <strong>kafka-java-console-sample</strong> directory.

    ```
    cd event-streams-samples/kafka-java-console-sample